ashdunn/b5/README.md

 ## Behavior

 Three characters approach each other.
 A character will point at each of the other two in turn, assign one of them to turn off the light and the other to turn on the TV.
 A speech bubble at the top of the screen will have the assigner character’s words.
 The character that is being assigning and what the other two are assigned to will be chosen at random.
-Each character will perform their duty, and then proceed to go watch TV.
-The user can press spacebar to turn the light back on, which will then cause the character assigned to the light to go turn it back off.
+Each character will perform their duty, and then proceed to go to sit down on the sofa and watch TV.

+Alternative ending: The user can press spacebar to turn the light back on, which will then cause the character assigned to the light to go turn it back off.

-(The scene uses a freelook camera with controls WASD, Q, E, R, F, and mouse)
+Camera: The scene uses a freelook camera with controls WASD, Q, E, R, F, and mouse

 ### Affordances